Fresh fighting has erupted in Ethiopia’s Afar as the army prepares to launch an offensive.

 Although Prime Minister Abiy Ahmed’s office warned this week that the government has “a responsibility to defend its citizens in all sections of the country from any acts of terrorism,” officials have not explicitly confirmed the offensive is underway.

-Fighting erupted in the country’s northernmost Tigray area last November after Abiy dispatched troops to depose the TPLF, which had dominated national politics prior to his election in 2018.
+Fighting erupted in Ethiopia’s northernmost Tigray province last November after Abiy dispatched troops to depose the TPLF, which had dominated national politics prior to his election in 2018.

 The move, according to the 2019 Nobel Peace Laureate, was in response to TPLF attacks on army camps.

-The TPLF was quickly driven out of Tigray’s cities and towns by government forces, but by late June, the TPLF had retaken the majority of the territory, including the capital Mekele.
+The TPLF was quickly driven out of Tigray’s cities and towns, but by late June, the rebels had retaken the majority of the territory, including the capital Mekele.

 The TPLF marched into the neighboring Afar and Amhara areas in July, claiming it was doing so to prevent government forces from regrouping and to end a “humanitarian blockade” on Tigray, where the UN believes hundreds of people are facing famine-like circumstances.